 The learning effect

-Although no significant differences were found between the performance times when expressed by trial order, mean performance during the second trial was 1.3 seconds quicker.
-Similarly, mean time taken to perform the last 750m was 2.6 seconds quicker during the second trial.
-This implies that there was a learning effect, or, more simply, the subjects got better at performing the task once they got used to it.
+Although no significant differences were found between the performance times when expressed by trial order, the mean performance during the second trial was 1.3 seconds quicker.
+Similarly, the mean time taken to perform the last 750m was 2.6 seconds faster during the second trial.
+This implies that there was a learning effect, or the subjects got better at performing the task once they got used to it.

-The increase in the warm up and recovery heart rates in this experiment was not significant, though they were clearly elevated during the caffeine trial.
+The increase in the warm-up and recovery heart rates in this experiment was not significant, though they were elevated during the caffeine trial.
 The greater increase in heart rates during the exercise may have been caused by additional catecholamine release stimulated by physical performance.

-This experiment suggests that there is no benefit in using caffeine as an ergogenic aid in short term, high intensity exercise.
-In addition, the changes in heart rates during the experiment, together with some of the comments from the students about how they actually felt (ranging from "profoundly sick" to "weird") did show that caffeine is a very potent drug even when only a moderate dose (5mg/kg) is taken.
+This experiment suggests that there is no benefit in using caffeine as an ergogenic aid in short-term, high-intensity exercise.
+Also, the changes in heart rates during the experiment, together with some of the comments from the students about how they felt (ranging from "profoundly sick" to "weird") did show that caffeine is a very potent drug even when only a moderate dose (5mg/kg) is taken.
 This dosage would result in urinary caffeine levels below the limit set by the International Olympic Committee for competition.
 The unpleasant side effects might cause even endurance athletes to have second thoughts about using caffeine.